 Tip: Bring a blanket and something to snack on when you find a viewing spot on the water’s edge.

-Framed by the silhouette of the Saturn V, this sunset is best viewed from the parking lot of the state’s number one tourist attraction—the U.S. Space & Rocket Center.
+Framed by the silhouette of the Saturn V, this sunset is best viewed from the parking lot of the Davidson Center at the U.S. Space & Rocket Center.

 Many know the destination for its look into the history of space exploration, but it also boasts a striking sunset.
 Watching the moon rise over the rocket is a uniquely Huntsville experience that shouldn’t be missed.
 You’ll see the museum light up as the day fades away.